-In February 2016, the Financial Accounting Standards Board issued Accounting Standards Update No. 2016-02, Leases (Topic 842).
-The new standard establishes a right-of-use ("ROU") model that requires a lessee to record a ROU asset and a lease liability on the balance sheet for all leases with terms longer than 12 months.
+In February 2016, the FASB issued ASU No. 2016-02, Leases (Topic 842).
+The new standard establishes a right-of-use ("ROU") model that requires a lessee to record an ROU asset and a lease liability on the statement of financial position for all leases with terms longer than 12 months.
 Leases will be classified as either finance or operating, with classification affecting the pattern of expense recognition in the statement of activities.

-The new standard is effective for fiscal years beginning after December 15, 2019, including interim periods within those fiscal years.
-A modified retrospective transition approach is required for lessees for capital and operating leases existing at, or entered into after, the beginning of the earliest comparative period presented in the combined financial statements, with certain practical expedients available.
+The new standard is effective for the Foundation for the year ended December 31, 2020, including interim periods within those fiscal years.
+A modified retrospective transition approach is required for lessees for capital and operating leases existing at, or entered into after, the beginning of the earliest comparative period presented in the financial statements, with certain practical expedients available.